MadibaGroup/2024-Gadgets/content/docs/background/poly-iop.md

 \right)
 $$

 Next, we need some way to *combine* $\{38,73,24,57\}$ and $\{24, 79, 60, 65\}$ to generate $\{52,59,69,81,12,15,92,36\}$ (that does not add a bunch more work).
 Assume we can pull this off, then we can recurse using this trick.
-Instead of directly computing the above two equations (involving two 4x4 matricies), we can split each of them into 2x2 matrices (for a total of four) using the same process.
+Instead of directly computing the above two equations (involving two 4x4 matrices), we can split each of them into 2x2 matrices (for a total of four) using the same process.
 There is just one problem: there isn't a simple algorithm for the *combine* step (faster than just computing the entire original matrix) that is going to work for us.

 #### One parameter we can change